looh16/world_weather/README.md

 # Weather Website

->simple Weather Website, where it is possible to list all existing countries in the world and with the option to see the statistics related to pollution for each specific country..
+>Simple Weather Website, where it is possible to list all existing countries in the world and with the option to see the statistics related to pollution for each specific country..

 ## Built With